Patterns of phylodiversity

 Significantly high PD, called "phylogenetic overdispersion", may be indicative of another ecological process, competitive exclusion .
 This was only observed here on Taiwan Island using the phylogram, which may be because our study encompassed a very broad area covering several biomes.
 Interestingly, significantly high PD was noticeably clustered in southern China using the chronogram.
 It is likely that the phylogenetic overdispersion there may be related to the extinction of related genera over time, as these floras are composed of older elements.
 This interpretation is supported by the observation of significantly high RPD in the southeast.

 The discovery of several areas of significantly high RPD in northern, central, and southern China (blue areas in Fig. 3b, d) indicates that the flora of those areas contains unusually long branches, i.e. those with relatively few close relatives within China.
 This suggests that the flora is relatively old, containing many relictual lineages, especially in southern China (Fig. 3d).
 In some cases, especially those close to the Chinese border, it could also indicate the presence of lineages that belong to larger clades that predominantly occur outside China, e.g., the extreme southeastern tropical area of the country.
-The area of significantly low RPD in the middle of the QTP and northwest China indicates that the flora there contains unusually short branches, pointing to a potential evolutionary rapid diversification of lineages there.
-All these regions would be worthy of further studies into the historical processes responsible for the modern phylodiversity patterns.
+The area of significantly low RPD in the middle of the QTP and northwest China indicates that the flora there contains unusually short branches, pointing to a potential evolutionary rapid diversification of a lineage into many lineages there.
+All these regions would be worthy of further studies into the processes responsible for the modern phylodiversity patterns.

 Centers of phylogenetic endemism in northern China